-The annual formative evaluation reports will be performed based on the projects' involvement.
-In addition, the Support Team will facilitate profiling of the initiative on a reference level and of the individual projects via KPIs.
-The Support Team will provide the projects with templates and manuals to profile their own efforts annually.
-This profiling will be oriented along the lines of Technology Readiness Levels, the EEGI objectives etc. Please note that the ERA-Net Smart Grids Plus KPI approach is not supposed to rank the projects, but to ensure the complementary approach and inform the funding agencies and the initiative of existing R&D gaps that could be addressed in later calls.
+The annual formative evaluation reports are performed based on the projects' involvement.
+In addition, the Support Team facilitates profiling of the initiative on a reference level and of the individual projects via KPIs.
+The Support Team provides the projects with templates and manuals to profile their own efforts annually.
+This profiling is oriented along the lines of Technology Readiness Levels, the EEGI objectives etc. Please note that the ERA-Net Smart Grids Plus KPI approach is not supposed to rank the projects, but to ensure the complementary approach and inform the funding agencies and the initiative of existing R&D gaps that could be addressed in later calls.